Creating an inclusive, rewarding and safe workplace

 INTERNSHIP AND MENTORSHIP

 This programme aims to engage young women interested in aid and development and gender equality.
-We work with women of diverse cultural and ethnic backgrounds to provide tangible experience and mentorship opportunities to enable them to develop a successful career in the aid and development sectors.
+We work with women of diverse cultural and ethnic backgrounds to provide tangible work experience and mentorship opportunities to support them in the development of successful career in the aid and development sectors.